Revised December 2022

 [FIRM NAME] Social Media Policy and Procedures

-Today, social media encompasses a broad sweep of online activities, all of which contribute to your law firm’s digital footprint.
-These social networks include not only the blogs you write and those on which you comment, but also social platforms such as Facebook and Twitter; visual sharing sites like Pinterest, Instagram, Tumblr and YouTube; professional networks such as LinkedIn; and social bookmarking sites such as JD Supra, Reddit and Mix.
-Every day, it seems, new online tools, platforms and advances introduce fresh opportunities to build your virtual footprint.
+Social media encompasses a broad sweep of online activities, all of which contribute to our law firm’s digital footprint.
+These social networks include platforms such as LinkedIn, Facebook and Twitter, and visual sharing sites like TikTok, Pinterest, Instagram and YouTube.
+Every day, it seems, new online tools, platforms and advances introduce fresh opportunities to expand our virtual footprint.

 We are aware that social media will not be used exclusively for business; keeping that in mind, we herein attempt to provide reasonable guidelines for online behavior for members of our firm who participate online on behalf of our firm.
 As new tools on the web are introduced and new challenges emerge for all of us, this document will, of necessity, evolve.